Member of Hall High School football team in West Hartford tests positive for COVID-19

 WEST HARTFORD, Conn.
-(WTNH) — West Hartford public schools sent a note out to the school community Monday that a football player at Hall High School tested positive for COVID-19.
+(WTNH) — West Hartford public schools sent a note out to the school community Monday reporting a football player at Hall High School has tested positive for COVID-19.

 The letter was sent out on Monday and states that the district was notified Sunday that the student had tested positive.